automationbroker/apb/docs/apb_cli.md

 ### `catalog`

 ##### Description
 Interact with OpenShift Service Catalog.
-Force the Service Catalog to relist it's available APBs from an Ansible Service Broker instance
+Force the Service Catalog to relist its available APBs from an Ansible Service Broker instance

 ##### Usage
 ```bash